Pool and spa permits / registration

 You will need a building permit if you want to:

-- construct, install or alter a swimming pool or spa that is more than 300mm deep
+- construct, install or alter a pool or spa that is more than 300mm deep

 - construct, install or alter a pool safety fence.

-You are required by law to have a pool safety fence installed around any body of water that is primarily used for swimming, wading, paddling.
+You are required by law to have a safety barrier installed around any body of water that is primarily used for swimming, wading, paddling.